Rattanbansal/pritoicketScripts/EE_Commissions/readme.md

 ------------Get List of Linked catalogs---------

 SELECT qc.cod_id, qc.company, qc.sub_catalog_id, qc.own_supplier_id, c.catalog_name, case when c.catalog_category = '1' then 'Main_catalog' when c.catalog_category = '2' then 'Sub_catalog' else 'No Condition' end as catalog_category, case when c.catalog_type = '1' then 'agent_catalog' when c.catalog_type = '2' then 'direct_catalog' else 'No condition' end as catalog_type FROM qr_codes qc left join catalogs c on qc.sub_catalog_id = c.catalog_id where qc.reseller_id = '541' and qc.cashier_type = '1'

+---- In this query we are checking which catalog_linking provided by client and which are exist in our database---

+select * from (select main.*, cd.catalog_name as client_provided_catalog_name, cd.distributor_id from (SELECT qc.cod_id, qc.company, qc.sub_catalog_id, qc.own_supplier_id, c.catalog_name, case when c.catalog_category = '1' then 'Main_catalog' when c.catalog_category = '2' then 'Sub_catalog' else 'No Condition' end as catalog_category, case when c.catalog_type = '1' then 'agent_catalog' when c.catalog_type = '2' then 'direct_catalog' else 'No condition' end as catalog_type FROM qr_codes qc left join catalogs c on qc.sub_catalog_id = c.catalog_id where qc.reseller_id = '541' and qc.cashier_type = '1') as main left join catalog_distributors cd on main.cod_id = cd.distributor_id) as raja where distributor_id is NULL;